 - Record a cause for concern, which is not a child protection issue, on CPOMS (Child Protection Online Monitoring System) and link other staff as appropriate.
-This is important in building a picture of the child's story over time. - Deal with a disclosure of abuse from a child in line with Bradford MBC and BSCB procedures.
+This is important in building a picture of the child's story over time. - Deal with a disclosure of abuse from a child in line with Bradford MBC and Bradford Partnership procedures.
 These must be passed to one of the Designated Staff immediately, followed by a written account as outlined in staff training. - Be involved in ongoing monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans.

-3. Designated Staff and Confidential Information
+3. Designated Staff and confidential Information

 - Four members of senior staff across the Federation are Designated Safeguarding Leads (DSLs).
 Rob Whitehead and Jayne Taylor are the Lead Designated Safeguarding Lead within each school.
-Sally Stoker is Deputy Safeguarding Lead and Single Point of Contact (SPOC) for Prevent incidents.
-Jenny Oates (SPS) is Deputy Safeguarding Lead with a responsibility for Looked After Children.
-They are responsible for co-ordinating child protection in the schools. - Where the school has concerns about a child, the DSLs will decide what steps should be taken.
-See flowchart (p10). - Child Protection information needs to be dealt with in a confidential manner.
+Rob Whitehead (SPS) and Jayne Taylor (HWNS) are the Single Point of Contact (SPOC) for Prevent incidents.
+Tracey Liddle (SPS) is Deputy Safeguarding Lead with a responsibility for Looked After Children.
+They are responsible for co-ordinating child protection in the schools. - ➤ Where the school has concerns about a child, the DSLs will decide what steps should be taken.
+See flowchart page 21. - Child Protection information needs to be dealt with in a confidential manner.
 A written record will be made of what information has been shared with who, and when.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual child and /or family. - > CPOMS will be used by all staff to monitor incidents and alert other members of staff. - Any hard copies of child protection records will be stored securely in a central place separate from academic records.
 They should be kept for at least the period during which the child is attending the school, and beyond that in line with current data legislation. - Access to these by staff other than the DSLs will be restricted, and a written record will be kept of who has had access to them and when. - Parents should be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
-General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
+General communications with parents should be in line with any home school policies and give due regard to which adults have parental responsibility. - ➤ Do not disclose to a parent any information held on a child, if it would put the child at risk of significant harm. - ➤ Children who attend Saltaire Primary School but access the before and after school provision at Hirst Wood Nursery School 'Sunshine Club' will have CPOMS records at Hirst Wood but any safeguarding incidents will be shared through a written 'safeguarding information sharing' record as soon as possible with the DSL at Saltaire Primary School.

+➤ If a pupil moves from our school, child protection records will be forwarded onto the new school, with due regard to their confidential nature.
 Contact between the two schools may be necessary, especially on transfer from nursery to primary school and primary to secondary school.
 We will record where and to whom the records have been passed, and the date.